aubreypwd/wp-extend/plugins/simple-caching-engine/README.md

 ## How can by bypass the cache for a URL?

-Just add `?bypass_cache` to any URL.

-## How can I manually regenerate the cache for a post?

-Save the post in the admin, or add `?refresh_cache` to any posts' URL to regenerate the cache for it.
+Just add any GET query parameter to the URL, caching is bypassed when `POST` or `GET` parameters are passed to the page.

 ## How do I exclude posts from the cache?